 Directly in front of the Speaker’s dais is a large wooden table.
 That is where the clerks sit.
 They are lawyers.
 They provide legal and procedural advice to the Speaker.
 They also keep all of the House of Assembly’s records.

 There is one other seat in the chamber.
 Near the main door, there is a green chair sitting by itself, in front of the NDP caucus.
 That is the chair of the Sergeant at Arms.
 He is the chief security officer for Province House.
 That chair is usually empty, because the Sergeant at Arms has lots to do elsewhere in the building.
 He is only needed in the chamber for ceremonial purposes, or if MLAs got really rowdy and somebody has to physically remove them.
-(That never happens.)
+(Although it’s theoretically possible, that never happens.
+The bad behaviour has always—so far—stopped short of requiring physical restraint.)